Download this page |

 The LCSD manages two art museums – Hong Kong Museum of Art and Flagstaff House Museum of Tea Ware; two science and technology museums – Hong Kong Science Museum and Hong Kong Space Museum; nine history and folk museums – Hong Kong Museum of History, Hong Kong Museum of Coastal Defence, Dr Sun Yat-sen Museum, Lei Cheng Uk Han Tomb Museum, Law Uk Folk Museum, Sheung Yiu Folk Museum, Sam Tung Uk Museum, Hong Kong Railway Museum and Fireboat Alexander Grantham Exhibition Gallery; a cross-disciplinary museum – Hong Kong Heritage Museum; Hong Kong Visual Arts Centre and Oi! art space of the Art Promotion Office; and Hong Kong Film Archive.

 The Hong Kong Museum of Art plays an important role in bringing to Hong Kong a multicultural vision of world art and culture through exhibition programmes with an international perspective.
 The Hong Kong Science Museum, with its predominantly interactive exhibits, illustrates various scientific principles and the ways technology is used to improve the quality of life.
 The Hong Kong Space Museum serves to popularise astronomy and space science.
 The Hong Kong Heritage Museum features a variety of specially designed exhibition possibilities to cover different aspects of history, arts and culture.
 The Hong Kong Museum of History collects, conserves, processes, studies and displays cultural objects which are closely related to the history and ethnography of Hong Kong and the South China area.
-The Hong Kong Film Archive’s major functions are to acquire, preserve, catalogue and document Hong Kong films and related materials.
+The Hong Kong Film Archive acquires, preserves, and documents Hong Kong films and related materials, enhancing public appreciation and understanding of films through organising screenings, exhibitions and seminars, as well as carrying out research projects and compiling publications.
 The Art Promotion Office is responsible for the promotion of public and community art in Hong Kong.
 The Intangible Cultural Heritage Office is responsible for the safeguarding, research and promotion of the intangible cultural heritage of Hong Kong.

 The LCSD museums organise large-scale thematic exhibitions every year as well as year-round extension activities to raise interest and popularise museum services.
-Major exhibitions organised in 2022-23 included The Road to the Baroque – Masterpieces from the Capodimonte Museum, Dunhuang: Enchanting Tales for Millennium, Women and Femininity in Ancient China – Treasures from the Nanjing Museum, Big Eight – Dinosaur Revelation and Science in Art.
-The total attendance of museums in 2022-23 was about 4.37 million.
-As at March 2023, the LCSD museums have acquired about 1 637 000 items of collection in which about 318 000 items are historic, art and science objects and about 1 319 000 items are film and film-related materials.
+Major exhibitions organised in 2023-24 included Joan Miró – The Poetry of Everyday Life, A Tale of Three Cities: Guangdong-Hong Kong-Macao Greater Bay Area and Export of Silk Products in the Ming and Qing Dynasties, Titian and the Venetian Renaissance from the Uffizi, Miss You Much Leslie Exhibition, Virtually Versailles, Out of Thin Air: Hong Kong Film Arts & Costumes Exhibition, Timeless Diva: Anita Mui, Material Tales – The Life of Things, Science Fiction: Voyage to the Edge of Imagination and China Manned Space Exhibition.
+The total attendance of museums in 2023-24 was more than 7 million.
+As at March 2024, the LCSD museums have acquired about 1 654 000 items of collection in which about 321 000 items are historic, art and science objects and about 1 333 000 items are film and film-related materials.

 Public Libraries: With its 71 static libraries and 12 mobile libraries, LCSD provides an accessible and efficient service to users in catering for community’s needs for knowledge, information, research, life-long learning, continuous education and profitable use of leisure time, and promotes reading and literary arts actively.
 It also manages the Books Registration Office which helps preserve Hong Kong’s literary heritage through the registration of local publications.
-The library system has a comprehensive collection of library materials which include over 13.63 million items of books and 1.74 million items of multimedia publications.
-It had over 4.83 million registered borrowers, who borrowed more than 28.28 million items of books and other library materials during 2022-23.
-The Hong Kong Public Libraries continued to enrich library e-resources and to put efforts in promoting e-reading, and provided access to over 508 000 e-books for public use via the internet in 2022-23.
+The library system has a comprehensive collection of library materials which includes over 13.65 million items of books and 1.7 million items of multimedia publications.
+It had over 4.87 million registered borrowers, who borrowed more than 29.19 million items of books and other library materials during 2023-24.
+The Hong Kong Public Libraries continued to enrich library e-resources and to put efforts in promoting e-reading, and provided access to over 533 000 e-books for public use via the internet in 2023-24.
 An array of activities for people of all ages are organised in and outside of library venues across the territory and via the online platforms in promotion of culture, reading and knowledge dissemination.
-In 2022-23, more than 19 000 extension activities programmes and 166 online programmes were held.
+In 2023-24, about 22 000 extension activities programmes and more than 120 online programmes were held.
 Hong Kong Central Library is the largest purpose-built public library in Hong Kong.
 Apart from being the hub of the public library network as well as the major information centre of Hong Kong, it also organises a diversity of cultural programmes for the general public.